Skip to Main Content

 “It is crucial to prevent suffering and feelings of negative emotional state—such as fear, frustration, boredom—not only because it is ethically the right thing to do, but also because these animals are also more likely to become sick, injured and have lower productivity,” Neave said.
 “However, preventing suffering is not enough for an animal to have a good quality of life.
 Beyond this, animals should have opportunities to experience positive emotions, which contribute to a life worth living.”

-Marisa Erasmus is an assistant professor of animal sciences.
+Marisa Erasmus is an associate professor of animal sciences.
 Her research and extension program focuses on providing science-based information to improve animal welfare practices and guidelines.
 Erasmus’ current research project, in collaboration with Purdue Associate Professor of Animal Sciences Luiz Brito and Amy Murillo, Ph.D., of the University of California, Riverside, investigates hens’ resistance to northern fowl mites, which is one of the most harmful ectoparasites in the egg industry.
 The goal of this research is to support both animal welfare and egg production.

 Headshot of Marisa Erasmus, assistant professor of animal sciences at Purdue University, smiling in front of a dark background.
 Marisa Erasmus, assistant professor of animal sciences, leads a research and extension program that provides science-based information to improve the welfare of poultry.
 (Photo by Tom Campbell)